beginner-corp/lambda/readme.md

 }
 ```

 A huge amount of vanilla Lambda code is working around quirky parameter validation.
 API Gateway gives you control over the parameters you can expect but this still means one or more of: headers, querystring paramters, form body, or url parameters.
-Event source style Lambdasare not much better because you get different payloads depending on the source.
-In the example above we are validating one query string parameter `x`.
+Event source style Lambdasare not much better because you still get different payloads depending on the source.
+In the example above we are validating *one* query string parameter `x`.
 Imagine a big payload! 😮

-Builtin `Error` needs manual serialization (and you still lose the stack trace).
-The latter part of the code uses the funky AWS `context` object.
+Worse still, writing a good program we want to use JavaScript's builtin `Error` but it still needs manual serialization (and you still lose the stack trace).
+The latter part of this vanilla code uses the funky AWS `context` object.

 We can do better: